MicrosoftDocs/entra-docs/docs/identity-platform/azure-ad-graph-app-manifest-deprecation.md

 ## Migration date

-On [date], the **App registrations** manifest page in the Microsoft Entra Admin center launched a new tabbed experience that allows you to view, edit, upload, download the app manifest in both Azure AD Graph format and Microsoft Graph format.
+On [date], the **App registrations** manifest page in the Microsoft Entra admin center launched a new tabbed experience that allows you to view, edit, upload, download the app manifest in both Azure AD Graph format and Microsoft Graph format.

 [Screenshot]

-Starting [date], you won't be able to view, save, upload or download the Azure AD Graph app manifest in the **App registrations** manifest page in the Microsoft Entra Admin center.
+Starting [date], you won't be able to view, save, upload, or download the Azure AD Graph app manifest in the **App registrations** manifest page in the Microsoft Entra admin center.

 ## How does app manifest migration impact your user experience?

-If you do not view, edit or save app manifests, this migration doesn't impact your workflow.
+If you don't view, edit, or save app manifests, this migration doesn't impact your workflow.

-If you view or edit app manifests, you will notice the [attribute differences between Azure AD Graph format and Microsoft Graph format](#attribute-differences-between-azure-ad-graph-and-microsoft-graph-formats).
+If you view or edit app manifests, you'll notice the [attribute differences between Azure AD Graph format and Microsoft Graph format](#attribute-differences-between-azure-ad-graph-and-microsoft-graph-formats).
 We recommend that you start viewing and editing app manifests following the [Microsoft Graph format reference](reference-microsoft-graph-app-manifest.md).

-If your workflow requires you to save the manifests in your source repository for use later, you will need to [convert an app manifest in Azure AD Graph format to Microsoft Graph format](#convert-an-app-manifest-in-azure-ad-graph-format-to-microsoft-graph-format).
+If your workflow requires you to save the manifests in your source repository for use later, you'll need to [convert an app manifest in Azure AD Graph format to Microsoft Graph format](#convert-an-app-manifest-in-azure-ad-graph-format-to-microsoft-graph-format).

 ## Attribute differences between Azure AD Graph and Microsoft Graph formats